 Tell me a bit about 2 or 3 clients whose size and scope are like ours.
 Will you provide the company name, contact name, telephone number, and email address of these clients?
 And, tell me about a client whose business that you have lost.

 This question provides a great opportunity to probe a bit deeper about how well the vendor knows their clients.
 It will also provide an opportunity to discuss how they approached the start-up with these clients, how they have resolved issues with these clients, and finally, how they improved upon the work of the previous vendor.
 In asking about “lost business”, you will have an opportunity to check the integrity of the vendor.
 Do they accept responsibility for losing a client?

 Lastly, before you consider another provider, you should ask yourself: What is my expectation level on cleanliness?

 We often hear from prospective clients, “Look, I just want my building clean,” but “clean” is very subjective.
 Providing specific items and expectations which are most important to you will open a dialogue.
 And prospective vendors will be able to explain how they will take care of these items.
 And they will go a long way toward establishing a healthy relationship with your next provider.

-In closing, settling for lackluster cleaning services is inefficient and frustrating to you and your team.
+In closing, settling for lackluster commercial cleaning company is inefficient and frustrating to you and your team.
 By asking these questions, you will increase the probability of finding a long-term janitorial partner.
 And not just another partner, but one who will provide dependable, long-term, worry free service.